o7q/james-stuff/README.md

-# jame's stuff
+# james' stuff
-Yes.
-It's spelled jame's stuff.
+The repo for my website.